Mervens/odin-recipes/README.md

 Crepe Image found at: https://commons.m.wikimedia.org/wiki/File:Crep_relleno_de_chocolate.jpg with a CC License</br>
 Shrimp Pasta Image found at: https://flic.kr/p/bortGY</br>
 Basmati Rice Image found at: https://ccnull.de/foto/kuwaiti-machboos-mit-huhn-und-safranreis/1101903

+Day 5: Back to this!
+Been a bit busy at work but I'm currently 57% through fundamentals and it's time apparently to go and fix up this site using the CSS taught so far.
+CSS was generally my favorite part of the designing process, so I'm exited to see how I can evolve this initial plain-white site.